-However if you only have one set of retainers, it is impossible to tell if your teeth have shifted until using a new duplicate retainer.
-If you realize a change has occurred when putting in your duplicate retainer, that means your teeth may have shifted and will have to wear your retainer more often to insure your smile is staying how you want it.
+However, if you only have one set of retainers, it is impossible to tell if your teeth have shifted until using a new duplicate retainer.
+If you realize a change has occurred when putting in your duplicate retainer, that means your teeth may have shifted, and will have to wear your retainer more often to insure your smile is staying how you want it.

 If More Retainers Are Needed

 Whenever you feel there is a change or need a replacement, give us a call and we will be more than happy to help.
-If you have been wearing your retainer for quite some time and have finally got to the point where your smile is where it needs to be, make sure you contact us for a more secure way to protect your hard earned smile.
+If you have been wearing your retainer for quite some time and have finally got to the point where your smile is where it needs to be, make sure you contact us for a more secure way to protect your hard-earned smile.

 Always remember that having a backup retainer is key to keeping your smile.
 You don’t want to go without one on hand.
 If there has been no major dental work done and you have followed the instructions above, you will most likely not need a new scan and/or impression.

-You can always come in for cleaning every time you visit the office for a dental cleaning.
+You can always come in for a cleaning every time you visit the office for a dental cleaning.